mishapadidar/stellarator_multiobjective/lab_notebook.md

   > RBC( 1,  0) =  2.0   ZBS( 1, 0) = 2.0
   > RBC( 0,  1) =  1.7   ZBS( 0, 1) = 1.7
   > make sure to divide these numbers by 10!
-- Reoptimize in the extended domain.
-- Analyze QHProb1 pareto front
+- Analyze QHProb1 pareto front with Matt
+  - choose a few points of interest.
+  - select a few points to make VMEC plots
   - look at convexity vs non-convexity.
-  - choose a few points of interest.
   - Verify pareto optimality of these points.
   - locally expand pareto front around non-dominated points.
   - Look at sensitivity to surface labels.